Amsterdam/parkeerscans/README.md

      - provide web api on scan data
      - contains database building / migrations and loading of related databases
   - angluar
-     - occupation viewer build on top of api.
+     - occupancy viewer build on top of api.
   - csvimporter
     - golang code which crunches to and cleans up scan data and import csv data into postgres database
   - kibana